eweinhaus/TriggersAPI/memory-bank/progress.md

 ## Next Actions

-1. **Project Complete!** ✅
+1. **Core Project Complete!** ✅
-   - All 6 phases implemented and tested
+   - All 6 core phases implemented and tested
    - Frontend dashboard functional
    - Ready for production use

+2. **Future Phases Planning Complete!** ✅
+   - PRDs created for Phases 7-10
+   - All features analyzed and ranked by complexity
+   - Implementation strategy documented
+   - PRDs can be implemented in parallel

+3. **Optional: Implement Future Phases**
+   - Choose which PRD to implement first (recommend PRD 9 for quick wins)
+   - PRDs can be implemented in parallel by different teams
+   - See `planning/PRD_IMPLEMENTATION_STRATEGY.md` for implementation order

-2. **Optional: Production Deployment**
+4. **Optional: Production Enhancements**
-   - Deploy frontend to S3 + CloudFront
    - Set up custom domain
    - Configure production environment

-3. **Optional: Future Enhancements**
-   - Advanced features as needed
-   - Performance optimizations
-   - Additional integrations
+   - Additional integrations as needed

 ---

 **Document Status:** Active
-**Last Updated:** 2025-11-11 (Phase 6 completion - Frontend Dashboard - All Phases Complete)
+**Last Updated:** 2025-11-11 (Future phases 7-10 PRDs created and documented)